CarlosKiamy/Microcontroller-Assignments/ADC/README.md

 - Task 4

-o Using the interpolation formulas seen in class, demonstrate analytically the values found in the table of activity 3.
+o Using the interpolation formulas seen in class, demonstrate analytically the values found in the table of task 3.